Adam Carolla, Loveline host turned podcaster, said something years ago that stuck with me.

 Whatever these accomplishments are, I’m sure each one took work.
 Hours and days and most likely years of hard work, but all that time added up to something infinitely more rewarding than most “fun” activities.

 Committing to the Whole Life Challenge falls into the “better than fun” category.
-When you commit to an eight-week challenge, you’re after something more.
+When you commit to a challenge, you’re after something more.
 It won’t be easy — but it will be worth it.